A Weekend in Punta Gorda – a Taste of Old Florida

 An elaborate blue coastal building with a colorful sunset beyond.

-The Military Heritage Museum was once housed in Fisherman’s Village and now has its own building two blocks east.
+The Military Heritage Museum was once housed in Fishermen’s Village and now has its own building two blocks east.
 It offers a free golf cart ride from the Village to the museum and back.

 The Museum tells the story of our military forces from the Revolution through current conflicts.
 There are 6 galleries with interactive exhibits, a personal memorabilia collection, a lending library with greater than 5,000 books, 1,000 documents and a 30,000 artifact for researchers.
 Their 247-seat Gulf Theater offers entertainment both related to military stories and regular shows.